 The research project EdToolS thus aims to find out how learning environments should be designed in order to use the potential of digital media for the development of writing skills and the writing process itself.
-The project focuses on the learning environment while pupils perform epistemic writing in subject-matter classes in the early years of secondary education.
+The project focuses on the learning environment while students perform epistemic writing in content classes in secondary education.

-The researchers involved investigate which digital tools (such as spelling and grammar checks, dictionaries of synonyms, and the read-aloud function in word processing programmes) could be used efficiently to produce factual texts on tablet devices.
-Moreover, the project aims to find out how pupils are affected by the tools being part of a comprehensive learning environment designed according to the didactics of writing.
+The researchers involved investigate which digital tools (such as spelling and grammar check, dictionaries of synonyms, and speech synthesis function in word processing programmes) could be used efficiently to produce specialized texts on tablet devices.
+Moreover, the project aims to find out how students are affected by the tools being part of a comprehensive learning environment designed according to the didactics of writing.

-To this end, a controlled interventional study with a pre-/post-test design is conducted that also takes into consideration the processing of subject-related knowledge and the role of general language competence, writing fluency and multilingualism of the pupils.
+To this end, a non-randomized controlled interventional study with a pre-/post-test design is conducted that also takes into consideration the processing of content knowledge and the role of general language competence, writing fluency and multilingualism of the students.

-The study’s results contribute to developing didactically meaningful uses of digital writing tools to support pupils in their writing development and their content learning.
+The study’s results contribute to developing didactically meaningful uses of digital writing tools to support students in their writing development and their content learning.

 The project team is currently designing the intervention material and test instruments.
-These include a training course in reading and writing strategy, a training course in the use of digital tools, writing assignments and a questionnaire.
+These include a reading and writing strategy training, a training which imparts the use of digital tools, writing tasks and questionnaires.
 In spring 2021, the pilot stage will begin at a school in the Cologne region, Germany.

 At a glance

-The project aims to investigate the implementation of digital writing tools in subject-matter instruction.
-Empirically based results should help pupils to use these tools effectively to produce texts.
+The project aims to investigate the implementation of digital writing tools in content classes.
+Empirically based results should help students to use these tools effectively for text production.